tibaris/RieszNetworks/README.md

   Trained on crack width 3.
 Tested on variety of simulated and real cracks of various widths.

 - ### RieszNet-crack-segmentation-3d
+  (version 20.12.2023)

- RieszNet for crack segmentation of cracks on 3d CT images of concrete: remake of the model from the thesis.
+ RieszNet for crack segmentation of cracks on 3d CT images of concrete: remake of the model from the thesis with some examples.
+ Model was trained on crack width 3.